unalignedcoder/4chan-picrel/README.md

 ```
 The script creates a `/downloads/<board name>/<thread id or thread name>/` folder where all media files are saved.

-A list of all downloaded files is progressivley recorded in a `downloaded_files.json` file, which is saved within the same folder.
+A list of all downloaded files is progressivley recorded in `downloaded_files.json`, which is saved within the same folder.

 To re-download all files again, you can just delete the `json` file and re-run the script.